I now understand that there are so many kinds of errors, we cannot stamp them out by systematically eliminating everything that might be

 —Catherine Knight Steele, Digital Black Feminism

-The one who got away
+(...)The one who got away

-I was at a party talking about the “ones who got away” with some folks, and I mentioned that I’d had a weekend with a girl I’d dated and now wasn’t seen but for whom I still had feelings.
+I was at a party talking about the “ones who got away” with some folks, and I mentioned that I’d had a weekend with a girl I’d dated and now wasn’t seeing but for whom I still had feelings.
 Then in a different context I mentioned that I keep a blog, and I was asked whether I blogged about this missed connection.
 I was embarrassed to say I hadn’t, so I’m going to change that.

 (...)Travel check-in